We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 The Basel Card

 Unlike most city cards that need to be purchased, the BaselCard is free when you stay overnight!
-The card should be presented to you when you check in to your accommodations.
-The benefits of the card are:
+It should be presented to you when you check in to your accommodations.
+The benefits are:

 - Use of Basel public transportation